 The wind still held the chill of dawn and so I crossed my arms over my fleece and pulled my scarf tighter.
 The jeep sped down the road towards the park.
 We could see a car in front and hear one behind.
 The jeep was open to the sky and we were thankful for the lack of clouds.
 We approached a gate and then the jeep decended a worryingly steep slope into the park.

 We split off onto a smaller path and immediately lost the other cars.
-We all craned our necks around as we started to look for the wildlife.
+Craning our necks around, we started to look for the wildlife.
 We searched in vain for the famous tigers but we spotted lots of other animals on the way.
 There were lots of toque macaque monkeys.
 I love these monkeys, they sit in such a human way on the floor.